Mithraism: Modern theories

-Bas-relief depicting the tauroctony.
+A bas-relief depicting the tauroctony.
 Mithras is depicted looking to Sol Invictus as he slays the bull.
 Sol and Luna appear at the top of the relief.

 Beck theorizes that the cult was created in Rome, by a single founder who had some knowledge of both Greek and Oriental religion, but suggests that some of the ideas used may have passed through the Hellenistic kingdoms.
 He observes that "Mithras - moreover, a Mithras who was identified with the Greek Sun god Helios" was among the gods of the syncretic Greco-Armenian-Iranian royal cult at Nemrut, founded by Antiochus I of Commagene in the mid 1st century BCE.
 While proposing the theory, Beck says that his scenario may be regarded as Cumontian in two ways.
 Firstly, because it looks again at Anatolia and Anatolians, and more importantly, because it hews back to the methodology first used by Cumont.

 Merkelbach suggests that its mysteries were essentially created by a particular person or persons and created in a specific place, the city of Rome, by someone from an eastern province or border state who knew the Iranian myths in detail, which he wove into his new grades of initiation; but that he must have been Greek and Greek-speaking because he incorporated elements of Greek Platonism into it.
 The myths, he suggests, were probably created in the milieu of the imperial bureaucracy, and for its members.
 Clauss tends to agree.
 Beck calls this "the most likely scenario" and states "Until now, Mithraism has generally been treated as if it somehow evolved Topsy-like from its Iranian precursor – a most implausible scenario once it is stated explicitly."